esrako/AndroidTwitterAppRedux/README.md

 # AndroidTwitterApp
-Android Twitter Clinet App is an android app that allows a Twitter user login to Twitter, view his Twitter timeline, post a new tweet, as well as retweet/reply/favorite/unfavorite tweets.
+This app is an android app that allows a Twitter user login to Twitter, view his Twitter timeline, post a new tweet, as well as retweet/reply/favorite/unfavorite tweets.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

 Time spent: 50 hours spent in total